TaylorCharlesHall/Company-Tour/README.md

-# map
+# Company Tour
-Pegs the biggest five companies Miami in order with a clickable marker.
+Independent MITxPro project that pegs the five largest companies of Miami in order (September 2023 according to Finance Charts.com) with a clickable marker.

+### Details
-## Makes use of cycling through lattitudes and longitudes before rendering.
+Makes use of cycling through lattitudes and longitudes before rendering.